morzz1c/PathConverter/README.md

 # Path Converter

-This program allows you to convert JSON property of PolygonCollider2D path to C# code.
+This program allows you to convert Unity JSON property of PolygonCollider2D path to C# code.
 Useful for modding.

 ## How to use: